 The following methods of payment are accepted online: VISA, MasterCard, Discover and American Express.
 A service fee of 2.5 percent is assessed at the time of processing.
 Free electronic check (e-Check) payment is also accepted online.
 Credit card payments are not accepted in person, by mail, phone, email or fax.
-For further information, please contact the Office of Student Financial Services, 360-438-4389.
+For further information, please contact the Student Financial Service Center 360-438-4389.